iavs-org/VegXshiny/README.md

 VegXshiny was developed as a GUI-based application for creating Veg-X documents and is build around the R package VegX (De Cáceres, 2018).
-It also allows the conversion from Veg-X documents to table formats.
+It also allows the conversion from Veg-X documents to other formats.

 The figure below shows a typical workflow.
 Start with the ‘Start’ tab of the main menu.
 The second step is import, where dialogs guide the user